-\subsection{Main Steps of Our Proof}
+\subsection{Main steps of our proof}

-We now explain the plan of our proof that we follow in the paper.
-Roughly, we reduce Poincare Duality for $\bf{F}_p$-coefficients to almost duality for $\O_X^+/p$-cofficients by using the primitive comparison theorem \cite[Theorem 5.1]{Sch1}.
-The complex $\bf{R}\Gamma(X, \O_X^+/p)$ can, in turn, be studied in two steps by writing it as
+In this section, we explain the plan of the proof of Theorem~\ref{thm:intro-poincare-p}.
+Roughly, the main idea is to reduce Poincar\'e Duality for $\bf{F}_p$-coefficients to almost duality for $\O_X^+/p$-coefficients by using the Primitive Comparison Theorem \cite[Theorem 5.1]{Sch1} and then, after choosing a formal model $\X$, we use ``$p$-adic nearby cycles'' to reduce duality to (the almost version of) Grothendieck duality on the mod-$p$ fiber $\X_0$.